jg210/aws-experiments/README.md

 aws configure # eu-west-1, json.
 ```

-If add the set of gem executables is changed, re-run this:
+If the set of gem executables is changed, re-run this and check in the result:

 ```
 . environment